Discover the roots of

 History & Heritage

 For centuries, Sierra County area has been a special destination.
-From the days when some of the first Americans, the Washoe people, spent summers on the Sierra Valley Floor and the Miwoks danced in the hills of the western slope; To the mining era that established the four towns.
+From the days when some of the first Americans, the Washoe people, spent summers on the Sierra Valley Floor and the Miwoks danced in the hills of the western slope; To the mining era that established the towns.
 They quickly filled with miners who ventured here in the 1850s set out to enrich themselves with gold.
 They installed wooden boardwalks, quaint narrow streets, and buildings and bridges that follow the river’s edge, all still accessible to visitors today.

 With the rushing clear waters of the Yuba and Downie Rivers, the expanse of the Eastern Sierra Valley, the alpine lakes filled with trout, and all crowned by the Sierra Buttes, our county is considered one of the most iconic, yet hidden, mountain destinations in the United States.
 Throughout the rich history, the county and the people that call it home have embraced a frontier spirit, a warm, friendly demeanor and an insatiable thirst for all the adventure these mountains provide.